Last Modified: 16 Apr 2014

 Try a leisurely cycle on the Xi'an city wall - a total distance of 13.74 km.
 The wall, an ancient fortification surrounding the heart of Xi'an, was established in 1378 AD.

 Visit the impressive Tang Dynasty Small or Big Wild Goose Pagodas.
-The Small Wild Goose Pagoda is in a newly renovated scenic area which is very popular with locals especially in the evenings when there is a nightly light & music show around the many fountains.
-The Xi'an Museum and Jianfu Temple are also nearby.
+The Big Wild Goose Pagoda is in a scenic area which also includes the Shaanxi History Museum and Da Cien Temple and is very popular with locals especially in the evenings when there is a nightly light & music show around the many fountains.
+The Small Wild Goose Pagoda is inside the Jianfu Temple and Xi'an Museum is also nearby.

 Explore the Muslim Quarter further and enjoy the local street snacks on offer at the Night Market.